Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Conclusion

-\textbf{Limitations and future works.} MoRA use a pre-defined temperature to control the sharpness of the mixture weights.
-While effective, the sparse activation mechanism can be further improved by incorporating awareness of the global data distribution.
+We presented \ours, a framework that challenges the coarse-grained design of standard MoE-LoRA.
+By redefining adaptation as the accumulation of atomic associative memories, we demonstrated that high-performing CL does not require complex external routers, but rather precise, content-addressable retrieval of low-rank atomic memories. \\ \textbf{Future works.} \ours controls mixture sharpness and sparsity via top-k selection, temperature scaling, and thresholding.
+While effective, the sparse activation mechanism can be further improved by incorporating awareness of the input data distribution.
 Learning this temperature or adapting the mixture’s sharpness based on data offers a promising avenue for future research.
 We also aim to extend the method’s applicability to a broader range of PTMs and applications.